All Episodes

 So they get very shaken potentially.

-This is as though they're just not agents or, you know, in the service of the state.
+This is as though they're just not agents or in the service of the state.

 So they have no other way of establishing truth because they never do the work that puts framework that puts the foundations under their belief system.

-So if you start to take away the foundations which are maybe the newspaper or the alternative media or whoever it is that they rely on to provide them with the foundation to their paradigm of reality if you all start pulling at those things they get very threatened so so what they're dealing with is somebody in my view who is empirical who will question and has their own way of working out what the truth is and they'll say to them they'll say to that empirical person oh you think everything's a a conspiracy?
+So if you start to take away the foundations, which are maybe the newspaper or the alternative media or whoever it is that they rely on to provide them with the foundation to their paradigm of reality, if you start pulling at those things, they get very threatened.

-Because if you question a given story like Lucy Connolly or something like that, which they've attached a belief system, they have no way of working out what's true in the world once you remove that because they don't do research.
+Because if you question a given story like Lucy Connolly or something like that, which they've attached to belief systems, they have no way of working out what's true in the world once you remove that because they don't do research.

-So it's it's potentially very threatening, but that's giving as much leeway as I can to these people who are, you know, exploding in our movement about this story.
+So it's very, it's potentially very threatening, but that's giving as much leeway as I can to these people who are exploding in our movement about this story when they could just leave us alone and let us question it quietly and not draw attention to us.

-officially on August 21 and it's no big deal.
+And she'll be released officially on August the 21st and it's no big deal.

-I'll tell you what's actually not that interesting, mildly interesting about the Lucy Connolly thing is that I've got this I've got this telegram channel and I think people are quite good at spotting infiltrators.
+I tell you what's actually not that interesting, mildly interesting about the Lucy Connolly thing is that I've got this I've got this Telegram channel and I think people are quite good at spotting infiltrators.

 He just doesn't fit in.

-And it turned out that he'd he'd he'd been to meetings and everyone else had thought he was a wanker.
+And it turned out that he'd been to meetings and everyone else had thought he was a wanker.

-She's just a how can the gu government do such a thing to imprison this?
+She's just a how can the government do such a thing to imprison this?

 I've got to come in here first.